BOARD OF DIRECTORS

 John Sanders

-John Sanders brought his child to the hospital but the child died.
-He was charged with Shaken Baby Syndrome and spent nearly 12 years in prison before the Mich Innocence Clinic brought in two medical experts who testified the child died of an infection; not abuse.
+John Sanders was charged with Shaken Baby Syndrome and spent nearly 12 years in prison before the Mich Innocence Clinic brought in two medical experts who testified the child died of an infection; not abuse.

 John intends to finish his Associate Degree in Business Administration and take things from there!